Assassination of Robert F. Kennedy: California primary and shooting

 The California presidential primary elections were held on June 4, 1968.
 Polls by CBS showed Kennedy leading by 7 percent.
 The statewide results gave Kennedy 46 percent to McCarthy's 42 percent.
 Kennedy also won the South Dakota primary, winning approximately 50 percent of the vote.
 Author Joseph Palermo referred to the victory as Kennedy's "greatest".
 He was now in second place with 393 1/2 total delegates, against Humphrey's 561 1/2 delegates.

 At approximately 12:02 a.m.
-PDT the next day, Kennedy addressed his campaign supporters in the Ambassador Hotel's Embassy Room ballroom in the Mid-Wilshire, Los Angeles.
+PDT the next day, Kennedy addressed his campaign supporters in the Embassy Ballroom of the Ambassador Hotel, in the Mid-Wilshire district of Los Angeles.
 At the time, the government did not provide Secret Service protection for presidential candidates.
-Kennedy's only security personnel were former Federal Bureau of Investigation (FBI) agent William Barry and two unofficial bodyguards: Olympic decathlon gold medalist Rafer Johnson and former football player Rosey Grier.
-At approximately 12:10 a.m., concluding his victory speech, Kennedy said: "So my thanks to all of you and on to Chicago and let's win there."
+Kennedy's only security personnel were former Federal Bureau of Investigation agent William Barry and two unofficial bodyguards: Olympic decathlon gold medalist Rafer Johnson and former football player Rosey Grier.
+At approximately 12:10 am, concluding his victory speech, Kennedy said: "So my thanks to all of you and on to Chicago and let's win there."
 Kennedy planned to walk through the ballroom after speaking on his way to another gathering of supporters, but reporters wanted a press conference.
 Campaign aide Fred Dutton decided that Kennedy would forgo the second gathering and instead go through the hotel's kitchen and pantry area behind the ballroom to the press area.
 Kennedy had welcomed contact with the public during the campaign, and people had often tried to touch him in excitement.
 Soon after Kennedy concluded the speech, he started to exit through the ballroom when Barry stopped him and said, "No, it's been changed.
 We're going this way."
 Barry and Dutton began clearing a way for Kennedy to go left, through swinging doors, to the kitchen corridor, but he was hemmed in by the crowd and followed maître d'hôtel Karl Uecker through a back exit.
 Uecker led Kennedy through the kitchen area, holding his right wrist, but frequently releasing it as Kennedy shook hands with people whom he encountered.
-Uecker and Kennedy started down a passageway narrowed by an ice machine and a steam table in the north.
+Uecker and Kennedy started down a passageway narrowed by an ice machine and a steam table to the north.